mrdrivingduck/notes/DevOps/Ubuntu Installation on Levovo R720.md

-# Linux - Ubuntu Installation on Lenovo R720
+# Ubuntu - Installation on Lenovo R720

 Created by : Mr Dk.